How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

-That little blue checkmark next to an Instagram username is more than just a cool icon, it's a mark of authenticity that tells the world your account is the real deal.
+That little blue checkmark next to an Instagram username is more than just a cool icon, it's a mark of authenticity that demonstrates your account is genuine.
 If you're a public figure, creator, or brand, getting verified can build trust with your audience and protect you from impostors.
-This guide breaks down the official requirements, the exact steps to apply, and the real-world strategies you need to follow to give yourself the best possible chance of getting that prized blue tick.
+This guide breaks down the official requirements, the exact steps to apply, and strategies you need to follow to have the best chance of getting that prized blue tick.

 First, let's clear up some common misconceptions.
 The verification badge on Instagram is not an endorsement from the platform, nor is it a sign of importance or a measure of the quality of your content.
 Most importantly, it has nothing to do with how many followers you have.
 You can have millions of followers and not be verified, or just a few thousand and have the badge.

-So, what is it?
-The blue tick simply confirms that the account is the authentic presence of the public figure, celebrity, or global brand it represents.
+The blue tick confirms that the account is the authentic presence of the public figure, celebrity, or global brand it represents.
 It's Instagram's way of saying, "Yes, we've reviewed this, and this is the genuine account for this person or entity."
 Its primary purpose is to protect well-known individuals and brands from being impersonated, ensuring users can find and follow the correct accounts.

 Instagram has four core pillars for verification.
 Your account must meet all of them to be considered.
 Think of this as the basic entry ticket - you won't even be looked at if you don't check all these boxes.